Sk-Azraf-Sami/SOS-Paper-Pencil-Game-AI/README.md

 If you have any questions or need assistance, feel free to reach out to the project maintainers or open an issue on GitHub.

-We appreciate your contributions and look forward to working with you to improve the Cardio Tracker app!
+We appreciate your contributions and look forward to working with you to improve this game!

 ## [License](#license)